Consulting with an experienced immigration attorney is important if you are hoping to permanently live in the U.S.

 One big misconception is that “free attorneys” are bad attorneys; however, some of the best immigration attorneys in the country work for nonprofits.
 A quick Google search can provide you with a list of reputable nonprofits in each state.

 I currently work for Legal Services of New Jersey (LSNJ), which provides many types of legal and social services, including immigration law, family law, criminal law, disability, and aid with public benefits.
-The complete list of services can be found here.
+Find the complete list of services here.

 The immigration law division is limited to representing clients who live in New Jersey and have family-based petitions and humanitarian applications such as those for asylum, Violence Against Women Act (VAWA) self-petitions, and U and T visas.